 CSRD supplier information collection

 European companies are obligated to disclose emissions and social impacts across their entire value chain under ESRS standards.
-This cascades to Japanese suppliers in the form of questionnaires requesting activity data, ESG evaluation results, and human rights situation information.
+This cascades to suppliers in the form of questionnaires requesting activity data, ESG evaluation results, and human rights situation information.
 Questionnaire responses typically require information provision in EcoVadis, proprietary formats, or GRI-standard formats.

 CSDDD due diligence compliance